G - Geology

 Registration Requirement: RD090 and WR090, or IECC201R and IECC201W; and MTH060; each with a grade of "C" or better, or placement above stated course levels.
 Students are required to attend a field trip listed under "Must Read" for dates.
 Students who cannot attend due to class or work schedule conflicts must do an alternative project.

 This course is designed for both Geology majors and transfer students needing a lab science, and can also be taken by other individuals who desire to gain a better understanding of the Earth.
 A number of field trips are utilized throughout the year to illustrate geologic concepts utilizing Oregon's and Washington's plentiful geologic history.
-G201 Principles of Physical Geology, focuses on the study of mineral formation, origins of rocks and investigation of internal Earth processes as they are related to plate tectonics, mountain building, earthquakes and volcanic activity.
+G201 focuses on the study of mineral formation, origins of rocks and investigation of internal Earth processes as they are related to plate tectonics, mountain building, earthquakes and volcanic activity.
 Geologic maps and cross-sections are utilized extensively.
+A field trip is required; see dates in the online schedule.
+Alternative project required for those who can't join field trip due to work.

 Additional Course Fee: $30.00